gerbless/react-tutorial/README.md

 With this, we can store internal state to our app, and also we can send properties to our child components.

 ## Event handling

-When we want to handle some event over a react component, we can achieve that without effort.
-To catch events in react they must be written in this way
+When we want to handle some event over a React component, we can achieve that without effort.
+To handle events in ReactJS, they must be written in this way

 ```javascript
 //each event must be written in camelcase
 <UserAvatar onClick={eventHandler} onMouseOver={anotherEventHandler} />
 ```

 To add this to our former example, we can catch when some user presses avatar image, this action will display an alert which notify that action to our user.

 ```javascript
 class UserAvatar extends React.Component {